Bath Dynamical Decoupling with a Quantum Channel: Examples

 for any $\rho\in\mathcal{T}(\mathbb{C}^2)$.
 This shows that the Zeno Hamiltonian suppression with the dephasing channel $\mathcal{E}^\mathrm{d}$ works.
 Since the dephasing channel $\mathcal{E}^\mathrm{d}$ itself is the peripheral projection of $\mathcal{E}^\mathrm{d}$, we have $(\mathcal{E}_\varphi^\mathrm{d})^n=\mathcal{E}^\mathrm{d}$ for its peripheral part.
 The target Zeno evolution is thus given by $(\mathcal{E}_\varphi^\mathrm{d})^n\rme^{-\rmi t\mathcal{H}_\mathrm{Z}^{\mathcal{E}^\mathrm{d}}}=\mathcal{E}^\mathrm{d}$.
 The convergence of $\mathcal{E}_\mathrm{Z}^\mathrm{d}$ to $\mathcal{E}^\mathrm{d}$ can be seen numerically by computing the distance $\Vert \Lambda(\mathcal{E}_\mathrm{Z}^\mathrm{d})-\Lambda(\mathcal{E}^\mathrm{d})\Vert_1$.
 In Fig.~\ref{fig:Dephasing}(b), the worst-case distance $\max\Vert \Lambda(\mathcal{E}_\mathrm{Z}^\mathrm{d})-\Lambda(\mathcal{E}^\mathrm{d})\Vert_1$ for 100 randomly sampled Hamiltonians $H\in\mathcal{B}(\mathbb{C}^2)$ with $\Vert H\Vert_\infty=1$ is shown as a function of the number of Zeno steps $n$.
 We infer that $\Vert \Lambda(\mathcal{E}_\mathrm{Z}^\mathrm{d})-\Lambda(\mathcal{E}^\mathrm{d})\Vert_1=\mathcal{O}(1/n)$ independently of the Hamiltonian $H$, and the Zeno Hamiltonian suppression indeed works.

 More complicated non-ergodic channels without decoherence-free subsystems can be constructed using Lemma~\ref{lemma:no_DFS}, by taking the direct sum of ergodic channels.
-Such channels have at least two cycles and work for the Zeno Hamiltonian suppression but do not work for the bath dynamical decoupling.
+Such channels have at least two cycles and work for the Zeno Hamiltonian suppression but do not work for the bath DD\@.